Accio/accio.github.io/_pages/about.md

 In my free time, I teach bachelor-level courses about applied mathematics and computational biology in drug discovery.

 We seek constantly motivated and talented young students to perform cutting-edge research in industry for 6-12 months.
-If you are interested, please [contact me](mailto:jitao_david.zhang@roche.com) for information.
+If you are interested please [contact me](mailto:jitao_david.zhang@roche.com) for information.